 David Boundy is a patent attorney with expertise in Intellectual Property and Administrative Law.
-Mr. Boundy has an computer engineering and communication sciences background and after graduating from Columbia University Law School, help positions both in industry as in-house council and in major law firms practicing intellectual property and business law.
+Mr. Boundy has a Master’s degree and ten years’ engineering experience in computer and communications engineering.
+After graduating from Columbia University Law School, David held positions as senior in-house IP counsel for a billion-dollar company, and in two top-25 law firms practicing intellectual property and business law.

 Mr. Boundy has represented and counseled inventors, investors, startups, and established companies in intellectual property matters.
 The scope of representation has included patent prosecution, licensing, counseling to avoid litigation, opinions, financing and public offering transactions, due diligence, acquisitions, and spinoffs.
 His special expertise is computer hardware, software, and algorithms, especially systems software and mathematically-intensive computation such as medical imaging.